Softhook/OpenMind/README.md

 - **Create Nodes**: Click the "New Box" button to add new nodes to your mind map
 - **Edit Text**: Click inside any box to edit its text.
 The box automatically resizes to fit the content
 - **Move Nodes**: Click and drag any box to reposition it
+- **Multi-select & Group Drag**: Hold Shift and click multiple boxes to select them; while holding Shift, drag from a box edge to move them together
 - **Create Connections**: Click on the edge of a box, then click on another box to create a directed connection
 - **Save/Load**: Save your mind maps as JSON files and load them later
 - **Zoom View**: Use your mouse scroll/trackpad over the canvas to zoom the entire mind map in or out